quiknode-labs/qn-oss/packages/libs/sdk/README.md

 # QuickNode SDK

-> :warning: **This is an alpha release** This release is not feature-complete or production-ready yet and only meant as a technical preview.
-The API could break in subsequent alpha and beta releases until the 1.0.0 release is finalized.
+> :warning: **This is an beta release** This release is not production-ready yet and only meant as a technical preview.
+The API could break in subsequent beta releases until the 1.0.0 release is finalized.

-An SDK from [QuickNode](https://www.quicknode.com/) making it easy for developers to interact with QuickNode's services.
+A SDK from [QuickNode](https://www.quicknode.com/) making it easy for developers to interact with QuickNode's services.

+QuickNode's SDK is a JavaScript and TypeScript framework-agnostic library that supports both CommonJS and ES module systems.

 Currently the SDK makes it even easier to use the [QuickNode Graph API](https://www.quicknode.com/graph-api) to query market insights, trading data, transactions by wallets and contracts, cached NFT images, and more!

+> :grey_question: We want to hear from you!
+Please take a few minutes to fill out our [QuickNode SDK feedback form](https://forms.gle/vWFXDDjEUySjWUof6) and let us know what you currently think about the SDK.
+This helps us further improve the SDK.

 [![Coverage Status](https://coveralls.io/repos/github/quiknode-labs/qn-oss/badge.svg?branch=main)](https://coveralls.io/github/quiknode-labs/qn-oss?branch=main)
 [![npm](https://img.shields.io/npm/dm/@quicknode/sdk)](https://www.npmjs.com/package/@quicknode/sdk)